aidanlli/femaledeities/README.md

 6. If there are any other cultures missing after running duplicatecheck.py, you may either put these missing cultures into a list and set cultures = [your list here] and run the code again, or you can simply download the files directly from the website.
 After downloading these extra files, place them into the folder_path and run concatenatedeities.py and duplicatecheck.py.
 After this, you should get the expected output.

-### 2. `concatenatedeities.py` - **Merging all individual dataframes together**
-- **Purpose**: Takes every downloaded file from deityscraping.py and concatenates them into one master dataframe.
-- **Key Functions**: count_and_concatenate: Define the expected columns in each df, count number of files, concatenate all dataframes, remove any duplicate entries.
-- **Dependencies**: os, pandas.

 **How to Run**: